Achievable logoAchievable logo

 • continuity from the left at the right endpoint: x→b−limf(x)=f(b)

-Also, while the derivative does not exist at the endpoint x=−1, the MVT only requires differentiability on the open interval (−1,0).
-Since f(x) is differentiable on (−1,0), the MVT applies.
+Even though f′(−1) does not exist, the MVT only requires differentiability on the open interval (−1,0).
+Since f(x) is differentiable on the entire interval (−1,0), the 2nd condition is also satisfied.

 The average rate of change over [−1,0] is